localnetwork/bootstrap4-responsive-tabs/README.md

 </p>

-This library will make the bootstrap nav tabs as dropdown in below 767px screensize.
+This library will make the bootstrap nav tabs as dropdown in below 768px screensize.
+Demo here: <a href="https://bootstrap4-responsive-tabs.herokuapp.com/">https://bootstrap4-responsive-tabs.herokuapp.com/</a>

+Check the home.html file for your reference.